fkirc/attranslate/README.md

-# attranslate - Automated Text Translator for Apps and Websites
+# attranslate - Automated Text Translator for Websites and Apps

-Automated translation services can speedup traditional workflows.
+Automated translation-services can speedup traditional workflows.
-For example, let's say that a translation service achieves 90% correct translations on the spot.
+For example, let's say that a translation-service achieves 90% correct translations on the spot.
 In this case, a quick fix of the remaining 10% is faster than doing everything by hand.
-`attranslate` makes it easy to integrate any translation services into your workflows.
+`attranslate` makes it easy to integrate translation-services into your workflows.
+Other than that, `attranslate` supports manual translations and even file-format-conversions without changing the language.

 ## Why attranslate?